Renowned Theatre Troupe Living Theatre to Present the Eckler Lecture

 For this year’s Eckler lecture the Theatre Department is happy to announce a residency by the Living Theatre Workshop.
 The Living Theatre is an American theatre company founded in 1947 and based in New York City.
 It is the oldest experimental theatre group in the United States.

 Co-Founders of the Workshop attached to the company, Lois Kagan Mingus and Jerry Goralnick will be in residence on the Mount Union campus from October 26th through the 29th.
-In keeping with the fall lecture series theme of Facing our Fears the workshop leaders will be working with interested Mount Union students to create a performance piece entitled A Day in the Life of the City that will be performed on October 29th in the Gallaher Black Box Theatre.
+The workshop leaders will be working with interested Mount Union students to create a performance piece entitled A Day in the Life of the City that will be performed on October 29th in the Gallaher Black Box Theatre.

 The Mary W. and Eric.
 A. Eckler Endowment in Literature and Drama was established in 1981 through an endowment given by Mr. John A. and Mrs. Dorothy (Nelson ’29) Cummins in appreciation of the many years of service to the community and Mount Union by the Ecklers.
 Dr. Eric A. and Mrs. Mary Eckler were long-time faculty members in the Department of Education at the institution.